scheidelg/ghpa/GitHub-Credential-Security.md

 # GitHub Credential Security with GHPA

 There are multiple options, from a security perspective, for using GitHub Pages Authorization (GHPA).
-There are some mitigating factors for even the worst option but here's the bottom line.
+We don't get into all the details of GitHub security but here's a summary of relevant options with a bit of explanation.

- - Use GHPA as a GitHub Application for a secure implementation.
+ (A) Best: Use GHPA as a GitHub Application for a secure implementation..

- - Next best, use GHPA with machine accounts.

-    - You'll need to create a machine account for each user that will access the private Github repository via the GHPA-enabled website.

-      **\[bad - worse admin UX\]**
+ (B) Use a GitHub organization(cite ref here) as the owner of the private GitHub repository.

+    If an organization owns the private GitHub repository, then you'll be able to grant users granular access(xref) to and create machine user accounts(xref) for your repository.

+ (C) If an organization owns the private GitHub repository, then assign granular access to users of the repository.

+     Organizations can grant individual GitHub users granular access - including read-only access - to a repository.<sup>[\[1\]](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization)</sup> If an individual's credentials are compromised, then those compromised credentials will only have the specific access that you granted.

+     Do this regardless of whether users access th GHPA-enabled website with their regular GitHub user accounts or machine user accounts(xref).

+  (D) If an organization owns the private GitHub repository, then consider creating a read-only machine user account<sup>[\[2\]](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users)</sup> for each user.

+    Granular access protects your content but still potentially exposes the user's GitHub credentials to a client-side exploit.
+If those credentials are for the user's regular GitHub user account, then compromised credentials grant the attacker the full acccess of the user's regular GitHub user account.

+    A machine user account is created by the organization owning the repository and is specific to that repository.
+If a user only uses a machine user account to access the private GitHub repository via the GHPA-enabled website, then compromised credentials will (at least as it relates to GHPA) only grant the attacker access to that one repository.

+    However:

+     - Machine user accounts are only available to GitHub organizations.

+     - This also increases the administrative burden on you as the repository administrator.

-    - Since the machine account will be separate from the user's standard GitHub account, this will increase the number of credentials the user has to manage.
+     - From an end-user perspective, this increases the number of credentials the user has to manage.
+They'll need to use their assigned machine user account with the GHPA-enabled website, and their regular GitHub credentials for regular GitHub access.

-      **\[bad - worse UX\]**

-    - The machine account will have read-only access to just a specific private GitHub repository; it will not have access to the user's regular GitHub account.

-      **\[good - better security\]**

- - Next best, use GHPA with GitHub personal access tokens<sup>[\[1\]](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)</sup>
+ (E) Require the use of GitHub personal access tokens<sup>[\[3\]](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)</sup> to access the GHPA-enabled website.

-    - Users can use their regular GitHub user ID.

-      **\[good - better UX\]**

-    - Each user will need to create a personal access token with a limited scope.

-      **\[bad - worse UX\]**
+    Users can create GitHub personal access tokens to use with their GitHub accounts.
+Each personal access token can be granted limited scope (i.e., privileges), which limits the damage that can be caused by compromised credentials.
+Personal access tokens can be individually revoked at any time, which **can** limit the damage caused by compromised credentials.

-    - The minimum scope required to read content from a private GitHub repository is *repo*.
-This scope grants 'full control of private repositories' which also includes full control of public repositories. *In the event of compromised credentials, the attacker will be able to read all public and private repositories to which the user has access*.
+    Unfortunately, the minimum scope required to read content from a private GitHub repository is *repo*.(cite ref) This scope grants 'full control of private repositories' which also includes full control of public repositories. *In the event of compromised credentials, the attacker will have access to all the public and private repositories to which the user has access*.

-      **\[bad - better than full user access but still not awesome\]**

- - Next best (and the worst), use GHPA with the user's regular user ID and password.

-    - Users can use their regular GitHub user ID.

-      **\[good - better UX\]**

-    - *In the event of compromised credentials, the attacker will be able to act as the user on GitHub including everything that the user would be able to do by logging directly into GitHub.*

-      **\[bad - worse than personal access tokens\]**
+    Personal access tokens with a user's regular GitHub account is still better than authenticating with the user's regular GitHub password, and the cost (hassle of using a 40-character personal access token string) is generally worth the benefit.
+Remember: If an attacker compromises a GitHub user's regular user account name and password, then the attacker will be able to login to GitHub as the user.*

-## The Details
+## Some Additional Details

 In the absence of operating as a GitHub application, GHPA operates by prompting the user for their GitHub authentication credentials and using those credentials in GitHub API requests.
 The intent is that GHPA will only *read* the *requested* files from the *specified* private repository.
 However, the user has to trust that GHPA isn't going to do anything else with the credentials - either intentionally or through a compromise of the GHPA-enabled web site.

 Additionally, GHPA implements single sign-on (SSO) functionality so that the user doesn't have to re-enter their credentials every time they refresh or access a new webpage.
-This is implemented by storing the authentication credentials in sessionStorage<sup>[\[2\]](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage)</sup>.
+This is implemented by storing the authentication credentials in sessionStorage<sup>[\[4\]](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage)</sup>.
 This means that if the GHPA-enabled web site were compromised such that an attacker could run arbitrary JavaScript on the user's worksation (e.g., through cross-site scripting \[XSS\]), then the attacker could potentially browse the contents of sessionStorage and retrieve the GitHub credentials.
 At that point, the attacker take any action permitted to those credentials.

 There are a few (minor) mitigating factors already built into the web browser DOM, GitHub and GiHut Pages, and GHPA:

- - sessionStorage is subject to "same-origin policy."<sup>[\[3\]](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)</sup>
+ - sessionStorage is subject to "same-origin policy."<sup>[\[5\]](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)</sup>

    This means there's a separate storage area for each origin (combination of website domain, protocol, and port).
 A successful XSS attack that runs malicious JavaScript will only be able to access that page's sessionStorage.